tweag/haskell-training/material/persistence.md

 Actually, `do` notation is far more general and works for every [`Monad`](https://hackage.haskell.org/package/base-4.16.1.0/docs/Prelude.html#t:Monad).

-For our purposes a monad instance on a data structure allows executing sequential computation is a given context.
+For our purposes a monad instance on a type allows executing computations sequentially in the context described by the type itself.

 ---

-Monads encode the ability to perform sequential computations in a given context.

 This focus on contexts is what makes monads so important in Haskell and why they are not that common in other programming languages.